Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab01.md

 ## Lab 01 - Setup Sentinel Workspace

-## Overview
+## Lab Overview
- You are a Security Operations Analyst working at a company .
-You will start creating a Log Analytics workspace which is a unique environment for log data from Azure Monitor and other Azure services, such as Microsoft Sentinel and Microsoft Defender for Cloud.
-You will also create Microsoft Sentinel instance to
+In the initial phase of setting up the security infrastructure, the focus is on creating essential components to monitor and analyze security events.
+This involves creating a Log Analytics workspace and a Microsoft Sentinel workspace, laying the foundation for subsequent security measures.

-##
+## Lab Scenario

 Creating Log Analytics and Sentinel workspaces is critical for effective security management.
 Log Analytics provides a centralized location to store and query data, while Sentinel serves as the platform for advanced security analysis.
 These workspaces enable proactive threat detection and incident response.